ISSuh/wal/README.md

 # wal

 The `wal` (Write-Ahead Logging) project aims to provide an efficient log management system.
-This system ensures high performance and reliability by using a write-ahead logging mechanism.
+This system ensures high reliability by using a write-ahead logging mechanism.

 ## Features
 - Disk based
 - Append only write
--

 ## Format